Good Night, and Good Luck.

 George Clooney mortgaged his own house in Los Angeles to help raise the film's budget.
 D

 Alex Borstein and Rose Abdoo are both also seen in the series Gilmore Girls.
-Alex Borstein play [...]
+Alex Borstein played th [...]
 D

-The film was shot on color film on a grayscale set, desaturated in post-production, and release [...]
+The film was shot on color film on a grayscale set, desaturated in post-production, and released on [...]
 D

-Most of the text of Edward R. Murrow's speech bookending the movie is taken word-for-word from [...]
+Most of the text of Edward R. Murrow's speech bookending the movie is taken word-for-word from the a [...]
 D

 George Clooney and Ray Wise have both played characters from Batman.
-Clooney played Batman in B [...]
+Clooney played Batman in Batman [...]
 D

 The movie was originally conceived as a live broadcast special for CBS.
 D